How a handful of prehistoric geniuses started the technological revolution of mankind - ExBulletin

 The tip of the spear

-500,000 years ago, in southern Africa, primitive Homo sapiens first tied a stone blade to a wooden spear to create a spear tip.
-Spearpoint was revolutionary as a weapon and as the first “composite tool” to combine components.
+South Africa 500,000 years ago Primitive Homo sapiens first tied a stone blade to a wooden spear to create the tip of a spear.
+Spearpoint was revolutionary as a weapon and as the first “composite tool” of a combination of components.

-The tip of the spear spread and appeared in East Africa and the Middle East 300,000 years ago, then in Europe 250,000 years ago, and was used by the Neanderthals.
-The pattern suggests that spearpoints have been gradually passed down from one person to another, from Africa to Europe.
+The tip of the spear spread, and Neanderthals behaved in East Africa and its Middle East 300,000 years ago, and in Europe 250,000 years ago.
+This pattern suggests that the tip of the spear has gradually been passed down from Africa to Europe and from person to person.

 set fire

-400,000 years ago, signs of fire such as charcoal and burnt bones became common in Europe, the Middle East and Africa.
-It did not occur randomly at the isolated location suggesting the invention, but occurred everywhere at about the same time and then spread rapidly.
-The benefits of fire are clear and it is easy to keep it on.
-However, it was difficult to make a fire and it was probably the main barrier.
-If so, the widespread use of fire may have indicated the invention of a fire drillastic rotated against another piece of wood to create friction.
+400,000 years ago, in Europe, the Middle East and Africa, signs of fire such as charcoal and burnt bones became common.
+It happened almost everywhere at the same time.
+Rather than randomly occurring in unconnected locations, it proposed an invention and then spread rapidly.
+The benefits of fire are obvious and easy to maintain.
+However, it was difficult to light and it seems that it was the main barrier.
+If so, the spread of fire was probably a sign of the invention.
+Firefighting training A rod that rotates against other pieces of wood to create friction.
 This is a tool still used by hunter-gatherers today.

-Curiously, the oldest evidence of regular fire use comes from Europe, where the Neanderthals lived.
+Curiously, the oldest evidence of regular fire use came from Europe, where the Neanderthals lived at the time.
 Did the Neanderthals fire first?
-Why not?
-Their brain was as big as us.
-They used them for something and survived the ice age winters of Europe, and the Neanderthals needed more fire than Homo sapiens in Africa.
+Their brains were as big as us They used them for something and survived the ice age winters of Europe, and the Neanderthals needed more fire than Homo sapiens in Africa. ..

 axe

-270,000 years ago, in Central Africa, hatchets began to disappear and were replaced by a new technology, the core ax.
-The core axis looked like a small, thick hatchet, but it was a radically different tool.
-Microscopic scratches indicate that the core shaft is bound to a wooden handle, forming a true patterned shaft.
-The ax quickly spread to Africa and was carried by modern people to the Arabian Peninsula, Australia, and finally to Europe.
+270,000 years ago Central African hatchets It began to disappear and was replaced by new technology.
+Core Axis ..
+The Core Axis looked like a small, thick hatchet, but it was a radically different tool.
+Minor scratches indicate that there was a core shaft that binds to a wooden handle to make a true patterned ax.
+The axis spread rapidly throughout Africa and was then carried by modern humans.
+Arabian Peninsula, Australia, and finally Europe.

 Decoration

 The oldest beads are 140,000 years old and are from Morocco.
-They were made by piercing snail shells and then stringing them together.
-At that time, the archaic humans, Homo sapiens, lived in North Africa, so their creators were not modern.
+They were made by piercing snail shells and then stitching them together.
+At that time, the archaic humans Homo sapiens living in North Africa were not modern in their creators.

 Bow and arrow

-The oldest iron appeared in southern Africa over 70,000 years ago.
-Probably made by Bushman’s ancestors who have lived there for 200,000 years.
-The bow then spread to modern East Africans, 48,000 years ago in South Asia, 40,000 years ago in Europe, and 12,000 years ago in Alaska and the Americas.
+The oldest iron appeared in southern Africa 70,000 years ago and was probably made by Bushman’s ancestors who lived there for 200,000 years.
+Then the bows of modern humans in East Africa, South Asia 48,000 years ago, Europe 40,000 years ago, and finally Alaska and the Americas, 12,000 years ago.

 Neanderthals have never adopted a bow, but the timing of the bow’s spread means that Homo sapiens is likely to have used it.